-2.3.3 Instream Flows for Temporary Use in the Lower Provo River
+2.3.3 Instream Flows for Temporary Use in the Lower Provo River temporary basis as described.

-The Proposed Action Alternative could potentially use up to 18,900 AF of the Block Notice 7A-2 water for instream flow in the Provo River in support of recovery of the threatened June sucker on a temporary basis as described.
 The June sucker is a lake sucker fish endemic to Utah Lake.
 It was federally listed as an endangered species with critical habitat on the lower 4.9 miles of the Provo River under the Endangered Species Act (ESA) on April 30, 1986 (51 FR 10857).
 However, on February 3, 2021, the U.S. Fish and Wildlife Service moved the June sucker to threatened status.
-Use of Block Notice 7A-2 water for this purpose would require the JSRIP or another entity to pay the appropriate costs of the water (see discussion in section 1.5).